 Many studies document the stock price impact of index inclusions and exclusions.
-These event studies initially focused on individual stocks, showing that index inclusions increase share prices and that exclusions decrease them.
-However, individual index inclusions or exclusions do not substantially modify the market benchmark, so the focus has been on temporary "price pressure" and its long-run reversal.
-Similarly, a broader literature on "liquidity effects" assesses whether demand shocks correlate with individual stock price returns.
-A marketwide index change has different implications.
+These event studies initially focused on individual stocks, showing that index inclusions increase share prices and that exclusions decrease them.5 However, individual index inclusions or exclusions do not substantially modify the market benchmark, so the focus has been on temporary "price pressure" and its long-run reversal.
+Similarly, a broader literature on "liquidity effects" assesses whether demand shocks correlate with individual stock price returns.6 A marketwide index change has different implications.
 More specifically, robustness tests suggest that price pressure or liquidity effects do not account for the price dynamics of the MSCI index revision.

 Finally, I highlight a limitation of the analysis and an additional contribution.
 The event study approach gives only a snapshot of the degree of financial integration around the event date.
-Therefore, no issues relating to the time variation in financial integration
+Therefore, no issues relating to the time

-&lt;sup>4For related evidence on low returns for stocks with high idiosyncratic volatility relative to the Fama anf French (1993) model see Ang, Hodrick, Xing, and Zhang (2008).
+4 For related evidence on low returns for stocks with high idiosyncratic volatility relative to the Fama and French (1993) model, see Ang et al. (2006).

-&lt;sup>5See Shleifer (1986), Kaul, Mehrotra, and Morck (2000), and Hegde and McDermott (2003).
+5 See Shleifer (1986), Kaul, Mehrotra, and Morck (2000), and Hegde and McDermott (2003).

-&lt;sup>6Time-series studies on block purchases and sales of stocks, as well as the trades of institutional investors, have consistently uncovered evidence of temporary price pressure on individual securities conditional upon unusual demand (Lakonishok, Shleifer, and Vishny, 1991,1992, Chan and Lakonishok, 1993, 1995).
+6 Time-series studies on block purchases and sales of stocks, as well as the trades of institutional investors, have consistently uncovered evidence of temporary price pressure on individual securities conditional upon unusual demand (Lakonishok, Shleifer, and Vishny 1991, 1992; Chan and Lakonishok 1993, 1995).
 In the international finance literature, Froot, O'Connell, and Seasholes (2001) show that local stock prices are sensitive to international investor flows and that transitory inflows have a positive future impact on returns.
 Focusing on mutual funds, Warther (1995) and Zheng (1999) document that investor demand effects may aggregate to the level of the stock market itself.
 Goetzmann and Massa (2002) show that, at daily frequency, inflows into S&P500 index funds have a direct impact on the stocks that are part of the index.

-can be addressed and this is clearly a limitation.
-But this event study also contributes to our understanding of speculative trading: The index revision could be anticipated by speculators, and theoretical considerations suggest that their hedging demand might have an additional event return effect.
-Therefore, any estimation of the fundamental return effect of beta changes should control for the transitory price impact of hedging demands; hence I include a specific hedging term in all test specifications.
+variation in financial integration can be addressed and this is clearly a limitation.7 But this event study also contributes to our understanding of speculative trading: The index revision could be anticipated by speculators, and theoretical considerations suggest that their hedging demand might have an additional event return effect.
+Therefore, any estimation of the fundamental return effect of beta changes should control for the transitory price impact of hedging demands; hence, I include a specific hedging term in all test specifications.
 Accounting in this way for speculative hedging yields new insights into the structure of international risk arbitrage.
 I explicitly derive the optimal arbitrage strategy of risk-averse speculators and also document the exact price impact of their trading.

-The paper proceeds as follows.
-Section 2 provides an intuitive discussion of the empirical strategy.
-A formal dynamic model of multi-asset arbitrage is presented in Section 3 together with its testable predictions.
-Section 4 describes the MSCI index redefinition and discusses summary statistics about the index weight changes, the risk premium changes, and the arbitrage risk for individual stocks.
-Section 5 provides the evidence; the hypotheses of global versus local asset pricing are tested in Section 5.3, and segmentation between emerging and developed markets is examined in Sections 5.4 and 5.5.
-Section 6 discusses robustness issues, and Section 7 concludes.
+The article proceeds as follows.
+Section 1 provides an intuitive discussion of the empirical strategy.
+A formal dynamic model of multi-asset arbitrage is presented in Section 2, together with its testable predictions.
+Section 3 describes the MSCI index redefinition and discusses summary statistics about the index weight changes, the risk premium changes, and the arbitrage risk for individual stocks.
+Section 4 provides the evidence; the hypotheses of global versus local asset pricing are tested in Section 4.3, and segmentation between emerging and developed markets is examined in Sections 4.4 and 4.5.
+Section 5 discusses robustness issues, and Section 6 concludes.

-2 A Heuristic Discussion
+1. A Heuristic Discussion